 The people who wish to introduce bears, particularly grizzlies complain about these jokes, claiming they are not funny.
 Actually, they are funny, but humor is not necessarily a good guide to safety.

 It has been suggested that perhaps instead of bells we should carry rattles that sound like rattlesnake rattles.
 Perhaps.
 This would be an interesting experiment for the experts and then possibly an interesting business opportunity for some businessman.
-If it worked on the bears and mountain lions it would have the advantage that people could understand what was going on.
+If it worked on the bears and mountain lions it would have the advantage that people could easily understand why it worked and would be more likely to use it.